An Intervention Short Story

-The small landing pod had detached from the Guiding Hand in high orbit of the planet.
-Jack hadn’t thought about the risks involved with landing or from interacting with the primitive natives.
-Relentlessly optimistic, his focus was instead on relishing the feeling of weightlessness as they left the artificial gravity of the large interstellar craft and the little pod slowly rotated into daylight.
-Free-fall in space made him feel like he was flying, triggering a joyful and strangely nostalgic emotion that nothing else came close to.
+The small landing pod detached from the Guiding Hand in high orbit of the planet designated for their first mission.
+Jack hadn’t thought about the risks involved with landing, or from interacting with the primitive natives.
+With the relentless optimism of youth, his focus was instead on relishing the feeling of weightlessness as the little pod left the large interstellar craft and slowly rotated into daylight.
+Free-fall in space made him feel like he was flying.
+It triggered a joyful and strangely nostalgic emotion that nothing else came close to.
 He saw a view very similar to simulations of what Earth used to look like from orbit, before such a viewpoint was even possible.
-Huge azure oceans that dazzled in the reflected light of the system’s sun, which itself was not too dissimilar from Earth’s.
-The continent-sized jigsaw-puzzle pieces of emerald landmass covered perhaps a third or more of the globe.
-Patchy white clouds swirled in slow motion, dazzlingly bright in the sunshine and contrasting the black of endless space all around.
+Huge azure oceans that dazzled in the light of the system’s sun, which itself was not too dissimilar from Earth’s.
+The continent-sized jigsaw-puzzle pieces of emerald landmass covered less than a third of the globe.
+Patchy white clouds swirled in slow motion, brilliantly bright in the sunshine and contrasting the black of endless space all around.
 He vowed never to lose his sense of awe at such a godlike view of a magnificent planet spinning serenely beneath him.
-It amazed him that humans weren’t clamouring to invade and populate the place, a fresh start on a fairly empty planet.
-Historically that would have been the way of course, a race to put the US or Chinese flag here first, but nearly a century of Global Earth Gov actually seemed to have tamed the species that started off by wiping out all the other humanoids and many large mammals.
-Hence colonisation was only considered on planets uninhabited by sentient life, and that was an entirely different department from this one anyway.
-That must be boring he thought, all geology, meteorology, and farming.
+It amazed him that people weren’t clamouring to invade and populate the place, to forge a fresh start on such a relatively empty planet.
+Historically that would have been the way of course, a race to put the US or Chinese flag here first, but nearly a century of Global Earth Gov actually seemed to have tamed the species that started off by wiping out all the other humanoids and large mammals.
+Hence colonisation was only considered on planets uninhabited by sentient life.
+That was an entirely different department from this one anyway.
+How boring he thought, all geology, meteorology, and farming.

-It had been at the on-board briefing that Jack first met Illy, a clever young woman whom he felt was more snappy than friendly.
-They were similar in both being in their thirties and slightly taller than average.
+Jack first met Illy at the on-board briefing.
+She was clever but he felt she was more snappy than friendly.
+They were similar in both being in their thirties and both slightly taller than average.
 Where she differed from him was the short, spiky red hair and bright blue eyes, such that Jack felt ordinary in comparison with his light-brown hair and grey-blue eyes.
 His training and background were military whereas hers were both technical.
 He was to be the sole person on the ground, leading the charge so to speak.
 But her role was to remain in geo-stationary orbit above him in the specially modified landing pod to monitor the technological side of the mission, guide, support and help if needed.
 On meeting her he had felt an attraction and smiled, holding her eyes for a moment, but he was not rewarded by any discernible reaction.
 Like everyone on the ship she was all business – formal, technical, and terse.
 These people took themselves very seriously; they were here to save worlds he supposed, but he liked to keep things a little lighter, even though, or perhaps because, he was the only person in any real danger on these missions.
-He wouldn’t say he was the most important person and that the success of the mission relied on him, because that would be immodest; and anyway he assumed everyone realised it without him spelling it out.
+He wouldn’t say he was the most important person and that the success of the mission relied on him, because that would be immodest.
+And anyway he assumed everyone realised it without him spelling it out.

 Chapter 2 – Illy

-She was concerned about Jack, well more worried about the risk to the mission that he represented.
-He seemed to be treating this all too casually.
-He was the grunt on the ground, directed by her as the specialist and engineer, but he seemed to actually think he was in charge.
+Illy was worried about Jack.
+Well, to be honest, she was more concerned about the risk to the mission that he represented.
+He was treating this all too casually.
+He was the grunt on the ground, directed by her as the mission specialist and engineer, but he seemed to think he was in charge.
 Typical military she supposed, self-confident to the point of arrogance.
 It should have been a trained diplomat of course, but they were too few and too timid.
-It would probably take time to train up some suitable hybrid diplomat/soldier/agent types.
+It would take time to train up some suitable hybrid diplomat/soldier/agent types.

-She guided the pod down well away from any populated areas, right in the middle of nowhere it seemed to her; the inter-dimensional field manipulation generators powering the high-speed descent whilst also protecting them from the enormous friction temperatures that would otherwise have destroyed the pod and its occupants.
+She guided the pod down well away from any populated areas, right in the middle of nowhere.
+The dimensional field manipulation generators powered the high-speed descent whilst also protecting them from the enormous friction temperatures that would otherwise have destroyed the pod and its occupants.
 So much of the planet was forested, but here there were some more open areas where vast herds of grazing animals had kept the tree cover down.
-Jack seemed to be musing on his briefing, maybe some very last-minute checking of the equipment.
+Jack was apparently musing on his briefing, maybe some very last-minute checking of the equipment.
 This planet had only been monitored from space and high-altitude drones, so they knew population sizes and locations, but nothing of the local names.
 The intervention programme was new enough that resources didn’t yet stretch to placing spies on all possible planets, but it was clear enough from initial observations that the largest emerging civilisation was facing a new threat.
-It seemed to be a relatively benign and stable kingdom from what they could tell, relying on agriculture and trade, it was likely to be starting to develop culture and sophistication.
+It was a relatively stable kingdom, relying on agriculture and trade, likely to be starting to develop culture and sophistication.
 But like a mould growing over the skin of a ripe apple, the invading hordes were spreading towards them across the continent, showing all the signs of a brutal society where strength was all, and conquest was a way of life.
 They showed no sign of agriculture or settlements, no building, no trade.
-The hordes of Genghis Khan had sprung to mind when she heard of this and her opinion was clear: though the Mongol Empire had unified much of Earth it had been achieved through mass slaughter and complete domination, a means that really was not justified by the end and ultimately was not sustainable or conducive to good neighbourly relations.
+The hordes of Genghis Khan had sprung to mind when she heard of this and her opinion was clear: though the Mongol Empire had unified much of Earth it had been achieved through mass slaughter and complete domination, a means that really was not justified by the end and ultimately was not sustainable.
+And really not conducive to good neighbourly relations.

-Illy was determined to remain business-like, ignoring Jack’s attempts at friendship.
+Illy was determined to remain business-like, ignoring Jack’s attempts at friendship or more.
 He wasn’t too bad she supposed.
 Apart from the macho soldier arrogance and being a bit dim for her liking.
 This was a great opportunity to help people – possibly saving thousands from slaughter.
 A hugely important posting for her career.
 So she concentrated on the job as she flew the pod to drop Jack on the surface, leaving without even a goodbye to return to a geostationary orbit above his location.
 From there she could direct him easily and even update the Guiding Hand to a limited extent as it toured the galaxy in its absurdly busy schedule necessitated by scarce resources.
-It was a large pod with space for two to survive comfortably for years if necessary, and came equipped with sophisticated communications, surveillance, and weapons systems.
+It was a large pod with space for two to survive comfortably for years if necessary, and came equipped with sophisticated communications and surveillance, but only limited weapons systems.
 Quite a nice office, now she had it to herself.

 Chapter 3 – Jack

 A short while later Jack found himself feeling wonderful and stupid at the same time.
 And annoyed for letting the stupid interfere with his enjoyment of the wonderful.
 It was only stupid to look like a country bumpkin if he was back on Earth – here it was normal.
-So he deliberately shifted focus to the positive.
 Striding out across wild, wooded and hilly countryside without the slightest sign or sound of humanity was utter bliss.
-Solitude was rare these days on a seriously overcrowded planet Earth.
+True solitude was rare these days on a seriously overcrowded planet Earth.
 This whole world had a smaller human population than one city back home.

-He wondered if people, Illy, saw him as a gregarious extrovert.
-He knew that a large part of him was introverted and he needed periods of quiet to recharge.
+He thought that people, including Illy, saw him as a gregarious extrovert.
+But he knew that a large part of him was introverted.
+He needed periods of quiet to recharge.
 And he wasn’t a countryside type of person; few people were these days as so little truly wild landscape existed anymore.
-His personal world was one of technology, simulated conflict and cramped living quarters, making this an experience beyond anything he had ever imagined.
+His personal world was one of technology, simulated conflict training and cramped living quarters, making this an experience beyond anything he had ever imagined.
 It literally took his breath away.
 And replaced it with such fresh air!
 The green of the plant-life was so vivid it was almost overwhelming.
 His initial purposeful striding soon slowed, and he found himself touching the grass and trees, gazing at the birds and listening, astonished, at the sounds of life everywhere.
 For a while he stood and just breathed – the air smelled wonderful, he was sure he felt healthier already.
 He lingered a while longer, awestruck and gaping like a fool at everything.

 With Illy powering back up to orbit he was the only person for miles around and the only modern human in this entire world.
 Despite his best efforts he still couldn’t completely enjoy it because he looked ridiculous, a bit like someone pretending to be some wizard from ancient stories.
 He was enough of a geek to know people who did that for fun, but not enough of one to be comfortable doing it himself.
-He was dressed in rough leggings and tunic of deep brown, gathered by a strangely thick leather belt and chunky buckle, over which he wore a long dark green coat.
-A rough backpack, crude leather boots and a slightly gnarly staff as tall as he was finished the outfit off.
+He was dressed in creamy-brown rough leggings and tunic, gathered by a strangely thick leather belt and chunky buckle, over which he wore a long dark green coat.
+A simple-looking backpack, crude leather boots and a slightly gnarly staff as tall as he was finished the outfit off.
 At least he didn’t have a pointy hat.

 -Radagast the Brown, Gandalf’s friend and fellow wizard, you know, the rustic one that loved animals a little too much.-